How to log out of Facebook remotely from anywhere

 Fortunately, the platform lets you easily log out of different devices remotely.
 You can just open up the Facebook app and log out on any device whenever you need.

 Additionally, if you have access to a computer, you can just as easily do it from the Facebook website.

-This can save you a lot of trouble in the future, and it’s nice to know how to do it in case you ever find yourself in that situation.
-Hopefully, this article gives you the tools you need to log out of Facebook remotely from anywhere.
+This can save you a lot of trouble, and it’s nice to know how to do it if you ever find yourself in that situation.
+Hopefully, this article gives you the tools to log out of Facebook remotely from anywhere.

 - How to create an anonymous Facebook account